Conferments in absentia

 Although most students complete their course of study and have their degree conferred at a degree ceremony immediately following the award, some students will have their degree awarded at a time when no degree ceremonies are scheduled to take place.

-The University, therefore, holds in absentia ceremonies to enable students who complete their studies outside the graduation ceremony periods, to have their degree conferred and, therefore, receive their degree certificate without having to wait until the next degree ceremony.
+The University holds in absentia ceremonies.
+This enables students who complete their studies outside the graduation ceremony periods to have their degree conferred.
+Degree certificates can be received without having to wait until the next degree ceremony.

-Following the conferment of their award in absentia, all candidates will be contacted to advise that their award has been conferred at an in absentia ceremony and to give them the opportunity to have their degree certificate sent to them.
-At this time candidates can also advise us if they would like to receive an invitation to attend the next Degree Ceremony that they are eligible to attend.
-Graduation Ceremonies are held in July each year for Undergraduate students and January each year for Taught Postgraduate students.
-We will contact all candidates conferred in absentia by email (University and personal email address held on the student record).
-Candidates should, therefore, check their student record to ensure their personal email address is correct and look out for emails from email@example.com.
+Following the conferment of their award in absentia, all candidates will be contacted to confirm their award has been conferred at an in absentia ceremony.
+At this time candidates can tell us if they would like to receive an invitation to attend the next degree ceremony that they are eligible to attend.
+Graduation ceremonies are held in July each year for undergraduate students and January each year for postgraduate taught students.
+We will contact all candidates conferred in absentia by email (university and personal email address held on the student record).
+You should check your student record to ensure your personal email address is correct.
+Emails will be sent from email@example.com.

-After the Final Board of Examiners has met, in absentia conferments are held each July, prior to the Summer Graduation Ceremonies.
-The University Seal is applied to the lists of students and these are then forwarded to the GMC and GDC in order for them to grant provisional registration for the students to practise.
-These students are eligible, and will already have been invited, to attend the Summer Graduation Ceremonies in the normal way.
+After the final board of examiners has met, in absentia conferments are held each July, prior to the summer graduation ceremonies.
+The University Seal is applied to the lists of students and these are forwarded to the GMC and GDC in order for them to grant provisional registration for the students to practise.
+These students are eligible and will already have been invited to attend the summer graduation ceremonies in the normal way.

 Research candidates are eligible to attend graduation ceremonies in January or July each year.
-Candidates who successfully complete their course of study outside the cut off dates for inclusion in the next ceremonies (end March for July ceremonies and end September for January ceremonies) will have their award conferred in absentia.
-Students who have awards conferred in absentia will be contacted by email (University and personal email addresses) and will be able to receive their certificate following conferment.
-They can also advise if they wish to receive an invitation to the next available ceremony at this time.
-Candidates should ensure that they have an up-to-date personal email address on their student record as this is the address that we will contact to advise that the award has been conferred in absentia.
-Candidates should look out for emails from firstname.lastname@example.org
+Candidates who successfully complete their course of study outside the cut off dates for inclusion in the next ceremonies (end of March for July ceremonies and end of September for January ceremonies) will have their award conferred in absentia.
+Students who have awards conferred in absentia will be contacted by email (University and personal email addresses) and will be able to receive their certificate afterwards.
+At this time, you can tell us if you want an invitation to the next available ceremony.
+You should check your student record to ensure your personal email address is correct.
+Emails will be sent from firstname.lastname@example.org.

 Please email email@example.com with any queries regarding in absentia conferment of awards.